mini-eggs/Wigly/README.md

 #### Advanced patterns

-There's a few common ways you can build abstraction with Wigly.
+There's a few common ways you can build abstractions with Wigly.
 Higher order components, render props, and mixins are all available.
 Here are examples of each:

 #### Higher order components